PJHkorea/time-density-tension/README.md

+# 🌌 Time-Density Tension (TDT) Cosmology

+**Time-Density Tension (TDT) Cosmology** is a novel complex spacetime geometric framework that establishes an exact, non-linear topological bridge between the non-trivial zeros of the Riemann Zeta Function $(\Omega_n)$ and the acoustic oscillation multipole peaks $(l_n)$ observed in the Cosmic Microwave Background (CMB).

+By treating the fabric of spacetime as a dynamic, quantum-informational elastic lattice, the TDT framework provides a self-consistent alternative to interpret primordial cosmic perturbations, flat galactic rotation curves, macro-scale cosmic filaments, and black hole singularity dissolution **without relying on ad-hoc Dark Matter particles or Dark Energy fields**.
+This approach suggests that the evolutionary timeline of the universe can be bound under a single, parameter-free structural invariant driven solely by base-layer tension and baryonic fluid viscosity, opening a new predictive horizon grounded in pure topological symmetries.

+---

 ## Quick Architecture Guide

 Instead of the particle physics approaches of standard cosmology ($\Lambda$CDM), this repository operates a first-principles geometric engine that performs an **inverse projection & Inverse Projection)** of 2D number-theoretic invariants into higher dimensions.
 Please consider the following architectural characteristics during code review and simulation analysis: